 Small Business Funding

-Business Funding for Music Schools: Options That Actually Fit
+Business Funding for Music Schools

 Yes - music schools can get funding, and the right option usually depends on whether you are buying instruments and equipment, bridging seasonal enrollment, building out lesson rooms, or opening a second location.
 Because a music school mixes real equipment costs with a seasonal, service-based model, equipment financing and a business line of credit tend to fit best.
-The Broker Shop is a funding broker, not a lender - one short application matches you to the lenders whose guidelines you meet.
+The Broker Shop is a funding broker, not a funder - one short application matches you to the funders whose guidelines you meet.

 Why music schools need funding that fits their model